Need to know

-Given that a cup of coffee costs around $4 at a cafe, and as high as $5 in some areas (both regional and metro – it's not just the cosmopolitan cafes charging big bucks for their coffee), you could be spending upwards of $1500 per year if you have one cup of cafe coffee per day.
+Given that a cup of coffee costs about $4 at a cafe, and as much as $5 in some areas (both regional and metro – it's not just the cosmopolitan cafes charging big bucks for their coffee), you could be spending upwards of $1500 a year if you have one cup of cafe coffee a day.

-And that number just increases if you sometimes sneak in an extra brew or two, or grab a muffin as well.
+And that number just goes up if you sometimes sneak in an extra brew or two, or get a muffin as well.

 The cost of the machine

-Pod or capsule coffee machines are usually cheaper than manual espresso machines (you can pick up a capsule coffee machine for under $100 or splurge up to $699 on a Nespresso) but our expert taste testers agree that if you're fussy about flavour, a manual espresso machine will almost always give you the best results.
+Pod or capsule coffee machines are usually cheaper than manual espresso machines (you can pick up a basic pod unit for less than $100 or splurge up to $699).
+But our expert taste testers agree that if you're fussy about flavour, a manual espresso machine will almost always give you the best, barista-like results.
 This is because it gives you the most control over the brewing process.

-If you're fussy about flavour, a manual espresso machine will almost always give you the best results
+If you're fussy about flavour, a manual espresso machine will almost always give you the best, barista-like results

-And while they're more expensive to buy (from a few hundred to a few thousand dollars), a good machine should last you around eight years.
+And while they're more expensive to buy (from a few hundred to a few thousand dollars), a good machine should last you about eight years.

 We also give each machine a brand reliability and brand satisfaction score, based on responses from CHOICE members, so you can assess how brands have performed over time for other coffee lovers.

-The cost of the coffee: pods vs ground
+The cost of the coffee: ground vs pods

-While you can pick up a bag of ground coffee from the supermarket for as little as $12 per kilogram, coffee aficionados will argue the best results will come from barista beans which could cost you around $50 or more per kilogram.
-Depending on the size of your grind, a kilogram of beans should give you about 120–140 single shots of coffee or 60–70 double shots (based on eight grams for a single shot, 16 for a double).
+Although you can pick up a bag of ground coffee from the supermarket for as little as $12 per kilogram, coffee aficionados will argue the best results will come from barista beans, which could cost you about $50 or more per kilogram.
+Depending on the size of your grind, a kilogram of beans should give you about 120 to 140 single shots of coffee or 60 to 70 double shots (based on eight grams for a single shot, 16 for a double).

 You may outlay less cash initially for a pod or capsule coffee machine, but the pods themselves can be much more expensive